 Shoud description define exclusions?

-TSAG invites the SG to review their lead role descriptions in view of providing further clarity, where needed, and to support harmonization across the SGs.
+TSAG invites the SG to review their lead role descriptions (Resolution 2) in view of providing further clarity, where needed, and to support harmonization across the SGs.

-Further TSAG requests the SGs to include in their Lead SG report the activities related to the LSG coordination role, providing measurement of standardization progress against agreed milestones.
+Further TSAG requests the SGs to include in their Lead SG report the activities related to the LSG coordination role.
 SGs are further invited to inform TSAG on how agreements between SGs and SG chairs are recorded as TSAG may consider recording these agreements at the TSAG level.

-TSAG invites SGs to review the following potential criteria for selecting the Lead Study Group:
+TSAG invites SGs to review the following potential criteria for identifying the Lead Study Group for coordination:

 Is the notion of “core Question” as described in Resolution 1 clause 2.1.5 clear enough?